Minnie MiñosoSaturnino Orestes Armas Miñoso

 The White Sox traded Miñoso back to the Indians following the 1957 season, receiving Early Wynn and Al Smith in a deal that would propel the team to the 1959 American League pennant.
 Miñoso hit .302 in both his seasons in Cleveland while averaging 22 homers and 86 RBI per year, then was traded back to the White Sox before the 1960 season.
 He led the AL with 184 hits in 1960 and won his third Gold Glove Award in the outfield.

 Miñoso’s average dropped to .280 in 1961, and the White Sox sent him to the Cardinals for the 1962 season.
 There, Miñoso suffered a fractured skull while diving into the Sportsman’s Park wall in pursuit of a ball on May 11, 1962, and appeared in only 39 games that season.
-He finished his career as a regular player with a stint with the Senators in 1963 and another with the White Sox in 1964.
+He finished his career as a big league regular regular with a stint with the Senators in 1963 and another with the White Sox in 1964.

 Miñoso appeared in games in the Northern League in 1993 and 2003, making him a seven-decade pro baseball player.

-It was his play on the at the game’s highest levels however, that set Miñoso apart.
+It was his play at the game’s highest levels however, that set Miñoso apart.
 In what amounted to 11 full seasons in the AL, Miñoso hit better than .300 eight times, was named to nine All-Star Games, captured three Gold Glove Awards and led the league in getting hit by pitches 10 times.

 He retired with a .299 career batting average, including 2,110 hits, 1,225 runs, 1,093 RBI and 216 stolen bases.